 - Smoking Rooms: No smoking permitted in the rooms or public areas, but allowed elsewhere.

 - Best Room: The Riverfront One Bedroom Villas are the finest among an extraordinary choice.
-Multi-tiered, with a private pool below and traditional bale hut above the luxurious bedroom – and all with breathtaking views.
+Multi-tiered, with a private pool below and traditional bale hut above the luxurious bedroom – all with breathtaking views.

-- For Families: With 2 bathrooms and TVs, and positioned close to facilities for children, the stupendous Family Suites comfortably accommodate 4.
+- For Families: With 2 bathrooms and TVs, and positioned close to facilities for children, the stupendous Family Suites can comfortably accommodate 4.
 And some villas can fit up to 9 people.

 Four Seasons Resort Bali at Sayan – Local Transport